SeanPoints/NEWFIRM/README.md

 imdividual images for sky-subtraction.

 This pipeline does not, as yet, compute the final astrometric WCS for the images nor does it recombine the individual exposures or stack images.
-These issues will be addressed in future releases.
+These issues are addressed in some supplementary materials, but are not within the supported scope of this package.

 ---